Semi-classical evaporative cooling: classical and quantum distributions: Evaporative cooling

-Once the system distributes its energy $E_1$, it is rethermalized at a new temperature $T_1$.
-Then, the system will also have a new chemical potential, $\mu_1$, that fixes the number of particles, $N_1$.
-In this sense, the gas reaches a new equilibrium situation, as the energy cut is significantly smaller than the total energy.
-Thus, once the gas reaches the new temperature and the new number, we have a new distribution $f_{1}^{\left(a\right)}\left(\epsilon, \mu_1, T_1\right)$, and we can rewrite the expressions as:
+Here, $\lambda_0=\left(h^{2}/2\pi mk_{B}T_0\right)^{1/2}$ is the thermal de Broglie wavelength at temperature $T_0$.
+After the system redistributes its energy $E_1$, it rethermalizes at a new temperature $T_1$.
+The system then acquires a new chemical potential, $\mu_1$, which determines the number of particles $N_1$.
+The gas thus attains a new equilibrium state, since the energy removed is significantly smaller than the total energy.
+At this stage, the distribution becomes $f_{1}^{\left(a\right)}\left(\epsilon; \mu_1, T_1\right)$, and the relevant expressions can be rewritten as follows:

-Note that both the energy and the number of particles are functions of $T_1$ and $\mu_1$, which leads us to conclude that we can invert the expressions.
-The inversion is an enormous effort from the analytical point of view, but not so much from the numerical point of view.
-Finally, we have:
+Both the energy and the number of particles are functions of $T_1$ and $\mu_1$, which implies that these expressions can be inverted.
+Although this inversion is analytically challenging, it is more tractable numerically.
+Consequently, the following relations are obtained:

-which are $2\times2$ non-linear system of equations that can be solved for $T_1$ and $\mu_1$.
-It should be noted that all equations explicitly depend on the external variable $\mathcal{V}$; however, since we are considering the potential to be fixed, this variable will disappear when rewriting the equations in terms of the initial quantities.
-This fact will be reflected in the following sections.
+These constitute a $2\times2$ nonlinear system of equations that can be solved for $T_1$ and $\mu_1$.
+All equations explicitly depend on the extensive variable $\mathcal{V}$; however, since the potential is considered fixed, this variable is eliminated when the equations are rewritten in terms of the initial quantities.
+This aspect will be addressed in the following sections.